SirMegaMU/Notes/GLT1027 Advanced Oral Communication/pre 2 survey.md

 ## Question list

 - How much do you know about neutral countries?
 - What do you think about the the rights and duties of neutral countries?
 - Opinion towards neutral countries?
+- How much influence can a neutral country have on a war?
 - Opinion if your country become a neutral country?

-  > Malaysia
+  > Malaysia, China, Indonesia

-- How much influence can a neutral country have on a war?

 ## Interview recordings